 I soon found out why she had been so hostile.
 I had been out of pet sitting for a while as I focused mostly on animal welfare and shelters, only taking a client here and there on the side.
 After developing this latest iteration of a full-time business in 2014, I was surprised by the changing face of potential clients.
 In the 90’s and early 2000’s, clients would call weeks before they needed service.
 There was a lengthy phone conversation followed by an appointment in person where care details were discussed and paperwork was filled out.
 Dates were booked and service commenced.
 Future care was booked over the phone unless there was some major change requiring another in-person meeting.
 Not so for today’s clients!

 I was excited when the phone started ringing, but dismayed at how again and again they would ask for boarding.
 “When can I drop off my dog?” was a common question.
 When I explained that this is a pet sitting business, not a kennel, there was silence followed by, “Oh, so I can’t drop off my dog?”
 Also changed was the timeline.
 People I had never talked to before were calling wanting to “drop off my dog” THAT SAME DAY.
 I couldn’t imagine how a pet owner could hand their beloved companion over to someone they had never met or even had a conversation with.
 Eventually I figured out that “pet sitting” had become synonymous with “in-home boarding,” and that this was the expectation of many potential clients.
+This is good news for those of you who want to offer this kind of service, as it is in high demand from today’s dog owners.

 Back to the legal considerations.
 I mentioned limit laws and zoning, things that may not seem like a big deal until they are.
 I recall a small business attempting to open in rural Sonoma County a few years ago, and the hell the owner went through.
 She had been doing in-home boarding and daycare on a small scale, and she wanted to get everything set up legally so she could grow the business.
 Unfortunately as soon as the neighbors found out about it – even if they had not noticed it before – they came out in droves to complain.
 Standing room only Board of Supervisors meetings commenced with neighbors lined up out the door waiting for their opportunity to make a public comment.
 They claimed, among other things, that the noise from barking could be heard miles away.
 When someone suggested that the barking they heard might be from other dogs closer to home, they wouldn’t have it.